This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 7. Bialik Street is one of the most renovated streets in the city.
 Bialik House and Museum, Beit Ha’ir (former municipality), and Bauhaus Museum are at Bialik Square.

 8. The Heart of Tel Aviv is the city’s ninth quarter.
 We started at Rothschild Blvd and continued west.
-You can find there The Pagoda House and Chelouche Gallery for Contemporary Art.
+There, you can find The Pagoda House and Chelouche Gallery for Contemporary Art.
 It is one of the best areas to visit if you love architecture.

-9. Rothschild Allenby Market – in this post, we will visit one of the latest markets in the town.
-Unfortunately, the owners of this market have run into financial difficulties since the opening, and currently, it is closed.
+9. Rothschild Allenby Market – In this post, we will visit one of the latest markets in the town.
+Unfortunately, the owners of this market have run into financial difficulties since its opening, and it is currently closed.

 10. TLV Fashion Mall is a new concept mall not far from Azrieli.
-And we also visited the nearby Antiques Market.
+We also visited the nearby Antiques Market.

 11. White Night In Tel Aviv is an annual event organized by the Tel Aviv municipality.
 Join us for celebrations across the city.